 How data are analyzed to identify trends and patterns and support improvement strategies?
-Data from the Service Coordination monitoring, the Health Care Review Summaries, PCR reviews, and from incident reports are reviewed at least quarterly by the Quality Assurance and Performance Management Administration (QAPMA) to identify trends or patterns and make recommendations to the Quality Improvement Committee (QIC) or DDS/DDA management.
+Data from the Service Coordination monitoring, the Health Care Review Summaries, PCR reviews, and from incident reports are reviewed at least quarterly by QAPMA to identify trends or patterns and make recommendations to the Quality Improvement Committee (QIC) or DDS/DDA management.

-The Provider Certification Review (PCR) Team compiles annual reports of data which are reviewed by the Quality Improvement Committee (QIC) who is charged with making recommendations to the Director of DDS, DDS Deputy Director of DDA or the Director of the Quality Assurance and Performance Management Administration (QAPMA) for improvement.
+The Provider Certification Review (PCR) Team compiles annual reports of data which are reviewed by the Quality Improvement Committee (QIC) who is charged with making recommendations to the Director of DDS, DDS Deputy Director of DDA or the Deputy Director of the Quality Assurance and Performance Management Administration (QAPMA) for improvement.

-The Quality Assurance and Performance Management Administration (QAPMA) compiles a quarterly report of significant findings of all incidents to identify patterns or trends among individuals or by providers.
+QAPMA compiles a quarterly report of significant findings of all incidents to identify patterns or trends among individuals or by providers.
 The quarterly report is reviewed by the QIC who is charged with making recommendations for improvement.

 The Quality Assurance and Performance Management Administration (QAPMA) compiles a quarterly report of Service Coordination monitoring tools to identify patterns or trends within the service delivery system.
 The QIC reviews significant findings from the quarterly report and is charged with making recommendations for improvement.